 Asset Pricing with General Transaction Costs: Theory and Numerics

 We study risk-sharing equilibria with general convex costs on the agents' trading rates.
-For an infinite-horizon model with linear state dynamics and exogenous volatilities, the equilibrium returns mean-revert around their frictionless counterparts - the deviation has Ornstein-Uhlenbeck dynamics for quadratic costs whereas it follows a doubly-reflected Brownian motion if costs are proportional.
+For an infinite-horizon model with linear state dynamics and exogenous volatilities, we prove that the equilibrium returns mean-revert around their frictionless counterparts -- the deviation has Ornstein-Uhlenbeck dynamics for quadratic costs whereas it follows a doubly-reflected Brownian motion if costs are proportional.
 More general models with arbitrary state dynamics and endogenous volatilities lead to multidimensional systems of nonlinear, fully-coupled forward-backward SDEs.
 These fall outside the scope of known wellposedness results, but can be solved numerically using the simulation-based deep-learning approach of Han, Jentzen and E (2018).
-In a calibration to time series of returns, bid-ask spreads, and trading volume, transaction costs substantially affect equilibrium asset prices.
-In contrast, the effects of different cost specifications are rather similar, justifying the use of quadratic costs as a proxy for other less tractable specifications.
+In a calibration to time series of prices and trading volume, realistic liquidity premia are accompanied by a moderate increase in volatility.
+The effects of different cost specifications are rather similar, justifying the use of quadratic costs as a proxy for other less tractable specifications.